Vocal learning: Birds

 Avian phylogenetic tree and the complex-vocal learning phenotype.
 Shown is an avian phylogenetic tree (based on: Hackett et al., 2008).
 Identified in red text and ∗ are three groups of complex-vocal learning birds.
-Below the figure are summarized three alternative hypotheses on the evolutionary mechanisms of complex-vocal learning in birds.
-From Petkov, CI; Jarvis ED (2012).
+Below the figure are summarized three alternative hypotheses on the evolutionary mechanisms of complex-vocal learning in birds.— Petkov, CI; Jarvis ED (2012).
 "Birds, primates, and spoken language origins: behavioral phenotypes and neurobiological substrates".
 Front.
 Evol.
 Neurosci.
 4:12.

 Modern birds supposedly evolved from a common ancestor around the Cretaceous-Paleogene boundary at the time of the extinction of dinosaurs, about 66 million years ago.
 Out of the thirty avian orders, only three evolved vocal learning and all have incredibly similar forebrain structures despite the fact that they are distantly related (for example, parrots and songbirds are as distantly related as humans and dolphins).
 Phylogenetic comparisons have suggested that vocal learning evolved among birds at least two or three independent times, in songbirds, parrots, and hummingbirds.
 Depending on the interpretation of the trees, there were either three gains in all three lineages or two gains, in hummingbirds and the common ancestor of parrots and songbirds, with a loss in the suboscine songbirds.
 There are several hypotheses to explain this phenomenon: